CIMR-Algos/MultiParameter_ATBD_V2/book/baseline_algorithm_definition.md

   parametrization like {cite}`Meissner2018` can be considered.
 However, the SSS is the parameter with the weakest signal in the forward model, so that other parametrization have to be improved, to justify this effort.
-* The Forward model is restricted to winter conditions over sea ice.
+* The forward model is restricted to winter conditions over sea ice.
 The summer conditions are highly variable across frequencies and cannot be adequately described by the current forward model.
-In particular the definition of first year ice and multiyear ice is ambiguous in melting conditions.
+In particular the definition of first-year ice and multiyear ice is ambiguous in melting conditions.
 In addition, the {term}`SIT` parametrization is only valid for winter conditions.